 After you have had some engagement with the person, you can then start to push for a sale.

-To both see an example and learn how to write a follow-up email to existing customers, do the online exercise on 'writing a sales follow-up email to people who have bought things from you'.
+To both see an example and learn how to write a follow-up email to existing customers, do our online exercise on 'writing a sales follow-up email to people who have bought things from you'.

 Exercise & Examples:

 Below are three examples of follow-up emails.
-The first two are emails for potential professional/business customers and the last is to a potential non-business/normal customer.
+The first two are emails for potential professional/business customers and the last is to a potential non-business customer.
 Look at all three emails and think about what they are trying to do and how they are doing it.

 From the context, think why the vocabulary/phrases in bold are being used.
 Then do the quiz at the end to check if you are right.